 - Travel Insurance – If you can’t afford travel insurance, you can’t afford to travel.
 This should be your first item to pack.
 We have coverage from World Nomads but there are a variety of companies such as One Cover you can purchase insurance through.
 Here is a good travel insurance guide.

 - Debit card with low fees.
-We have Chase ($5 per withdrawal) but we really should have got Charles Schwab, with no withdrawal fees.
+We have Chase ($5 per withdrawal) but we really should have got Charles Schwab as it has no withdrawal fees.

 - Priority Pass – Get into fancy airport lounges free and eat the food, all the food!
 This card comes free with American Express Platinum or is $99 a year.